Linkedin

 Pro: You might get a tax break

-You probably know that the interest you pay on your primary mortgage could be tax-deductible, but that tax break also applies to HELOCs when certain conditions are met.
 In 2025, the IRS allows you to deduct HELOC interest if you use the money to build, buy, or substantially improve the home you borrowed against.
 After 2025, the interest could be tax deductible no matter what you borrowed for.

 Tax deductions lower your taxable income, which could help you get a bigger refund.
+Talk to a qualified tax professional about your specific financial situation.

 Pro: Potential for low rates

+A fixed-rate HELOC, like the one offered by Achieve Loans, has a set interest rate that does not fluctuate during your loan.
 A fixed-rate HELOC may be preferable if you can lock in a low rate for the long term and want some certainty about your monthly payments.

-Con: Tied to your home
+Con: Secured by your home

 Alternatives to consider if you’re unsure about a HELOC